readthedocs/readthedocs.org/docs/guides/build-using-too-many-resources.rst

 in the Docker image used to build your docs.
 You can check the updated list of pre-installed libraries in the `Docker image repository`_.

-To use these pre-installed libraries and avoid consuming time re-downloading/compiling them, you ca use the :ref:`yaml-config:Python-use-system-site-packages` option to have access to them.
+To use these pre-installed libraries and avoid consuming time re-downloading/compiling them, you can use the :ref:`yaml-config:python.use_system_site_packages` option to have access to them.

 .. _Docker image repository: https://github.com/rtfd/readthedocs-docker-images